 A copy of the MHS Health /Centene EFT agreement is in the appendix pack.
-You can also obtain a copy by accessing the MHS Health Provider website or by calling the MHS Health Provider Inquiry Line at 1-800-222-9831.
+You can also obtain a copy by accessing the MHS Health Provider Inquiry Line at 1-800-222-9831.

 Electronic Fund Transfer (EFT)

 MHS Health offers providers the option of receiving payment by electronic fund transfer (EFTs) instead of a mailed paper check.
 MHS Health has partnered with PaySpan Health to offer you expanded claim payment services.
 By signing up with PaySpan Health, a web-based application, you will receive convenient electronic claim payments and online remittance advices (ERAs/EOPs).
 These services assist practices in receiving claims payments faster.
 Call PaySpan Health at 1-877-331-7154 or register at payspanhealth.com.